 OMEN is a research-based film created while journeying into an investigation to connect notions of cinema and trance.
-In OMEN , the space where cinema takes us is mirrored to the space produced by a shamanic drumming seance.
-The other’s eye pulls in and out our desires, creating a kinetic experience from moving images, sound vibrations, and the observer’s desire.
-The cinematic experience is on hold, suspended in between repetition, rhythm, and duration.
+In OMEN space where cinema takes us is mirrored to the space produced by a shamanic drumming seance.
+The other’s eye pulls in and out our expectations, creating a kinetic experience from moving images, sound, and the observer’s desire. the cinematic experience is on hold, suspended in between repetition, rhythm, and duration.
 Then a voyage begins; an inner journey, an interior cinema.

-OMEN originally is made for installation, in a completely black box and projected onto a black screen.
+OMEN originally is made for the installation, in a completely black box and projected onto a black screen.
+In this version for cinema theater, I have applied different strategies for evoking similar embodiment experience.
 In Omen the body enters a complete dark cinematic environment, creating a decentralizing experience, then it urges for re-orientation.
-The process has taken me through questions of languages, techniques within an understanding of cinematic performative quality, as a manifestation and autonomous within the co-creation process, as “interactive becoming” ( Barad).I use diffraction as a methodology for dissonance to happen within, where somatic experience is created by playing with temporal illusion effects, such as afterimages or saccades masking. the cinematic as quality, a place for the production of “extas”
+The process has taken me through questions of languages, techniques within an understanding of cinematic performative quality, as a manifestation and autonomous within the co-creation process.I use diffraction as a methodology for dissonance to happen within, where somatic experience is created by playing with temporal illusion effects, such as afterimages or saccades masking. the cinematic as a place for the production of “extas”.